 BCHILAC4 from Chicago runs occasionally and the one time I saw it was on a Thursday morning.
 It had 2 units with 111 wells of mostly JB Hunt, 8 Swift, 28 CH Robinson, 2 UPS and 20 plain grey containers.

-BDENLAC4 runs about once a week.
-It usually has 2 units and 75 to 95 wells of mostly JB Hunt boxes.
+BDENSBD4 runs about once a week.
+It usually has 2 units with wells of mostly JB Hunt boxes.
+The average was 69-3:3108T 6784ft at a ratio of 0.46 tons per linear foot.
 Trains may include some (maybe up to 18) Swift, and occasionally Schneider boxes.
 The train may run either on Sunday in the evening or Thursday in the morning.
 It may have empty wells at the rear.

 Intermodal terminals that send or receive baretable trains are: